CharinthipPalmy/Assignment1_CharinthipPalmy/README.md

 ### Growth
 - Airwallex closed the "second-largest fundraising round in Australian start-up history" in July 2018, netting $80 million
 - In 2018, Airwallex moved headquarters from Melbourne to Hong Kong and turned down a US$1 billion acquisition bid by Stripe
-- in 2021, the company's sales have increased by 184%, ARR has surpassed $200 million in September[3]
+- in 2021, the company's sales have increased by 184%, ARR has surpassed $200 million in September
 - October 2022, was valued at $US5.5 billion ($8.7 billion) following a $US100 million capital raise in this year(2023)

 ### Airwallex's Products and services